Alalakh: Alalakh III and II

+Iron Age

+The site was reoccupied in Iron Age (c.
+1200-600 BC), but the port of Al Mina took its place during this period.

 Archaeology

 Tell Atchana was excavated by the British archaeologist Sir Leonard Woolley in the years 1937–1939 and 1946–1949.
 He was assisted by epigrapher Sidney Smith.
 His team discovered palaces, temples, private houses and fortification walls, in 17 archaeological levels, reaching from late Early Bronze Age (Level XVII, c.
 2200–2000 BC) to Late Bronze Age (Level 0, 13th century BC).
 Among their finds was the inscribed statue of Idrimi, a king of Alalakh c. early 15th century BC.
 The foreman on the site, working with Woolley, was the Syrian Sheikh Hammoudi ibn Ibrahim.

 After several years' surveys beginning in 1995, the University of Chicago team had its first full season of excavation in 2003 directed by K. Aslihan Yener.
 In 2004, the team had a short excavation and study season in order to process finds.
-In 2006 the project changed sponsorship and resumed excavations directed by K. Aslihan Yener under the Turkish Ministry of Culture and Tourism and Mustafa Kemal University in Antakya.
+In 2006, the project changed sponsorship and resumed excavations directed by K. Aslihan Yener under the Turkish Ministry of Culture and Tourism and Mustafa Kemal University in Antakya.

-About five hundred cuneiform tablets were retrieved at Level VII, (Middle Bronze Age) and Level IV (Late Bronze Age).
+About 500 cuneiform tablets were retrieved at Level VII, (Middle Bronze Age) and Level IV (Late Bronze Age).
 The inscribed statue of Idrimi, a king of Alalakh c. early 15th century BC, has provided a unique autobiography of Idrimi's youth, his rise to power, and his military and other successes.
 The statue is now held in the British Museum.
 Akkadian texts from Alalakh primarily consist of juridical tablets, which record the ruling family's control over land and the income that followed, and administrative documents, which record the flow of commodities in and out of the palace.
 In addition, there are a few word lists, astrological omens and conjurations.

 Many examples of Nuzi ware, a high quality ceramics associated with the Mitanni period, have been discovered in Alalakh.
 This type of ceramics, as found at Alalakh/Atchana, is sometimes described as Atchana ware, or as Atchana-Nuzi ware.